lihuixidian/PIANO/README.md

-# DISCO (or PIANO)
+# PIANO (or DISCO)
-DISCO (or PIANO): Influence Maximization Meets Graph Embedding and Deep Learning
+PIANO (or DISCO): Influence Maximization Meets Graph Embedding and Deep Learning

 Since its introduction in 2003, the influence maximization (im) problem has drawn significant research attention in the literature.
 The